lueho/BRIT/notes/planning/file_export_object_workflow_plan.md

 - The new export flow for Collection was implemented and tested:
     - Export views now resolve and pass allowed IDs to the Celery export task.
     - The export task restricts the queryset to these IDs before applying filters.
-    - All relevant tests were updated and now pass, confirming correct and secure behavior.
+- Legacy export code and old task functions have been removed.
+- Export modal links and all relevant templates now always pass the correct list_type, ensuring private/public context is preserved for exports.
+- All debug logging and print statements have been cleaned up from production code.
+- Codebase and templates have been tidied and are ready for release.

+## Next Steps
+- Monitor for any edge cases or new model integrations.
-- Next: Generalize this pattern for all UserCreatedObject-derived models and refactor the export task and view logic to be generic.
+- Ensure all new UserCreatedObject-derived models follow the same export registration and workflow pattern.
+- Review and update documentation as new requirements arise.

+---

+**Release ready: All code and templates for the file export workflow are now production-ready.**

 ## Updated Implementation Steps